 - Global Development and Human Rights: The Sustainable Development Goals and Beyond.
-University of Toronto Press, Insights Series, 2021 release.
+University of Toronto Press, Insights Series, 2021.

 - Religious Voices in the Politics of International Development: Faith-Based NGOs and Political Mobilization.
-Palgrave/Macmillan, in final revisions, October 2020; 2021 release.
+Palgrave/Macmillan, 2021.

 - “Who Practices Rights-Based Development?
 A Progress Report on Work at the Nexus of Human Rights and Development.”
 World Development, 104, 97-107, April 2018. (with Ellen Dorsey).